rwhetten/DeepSeqAnalysis/docs/source/awk-sed-bash.rst

 \

 7.	`Basic walkthrough of AWK <https://drive.google.com/open?id=1xuWyJCFegjVfxNw5iz9PvecVliDdqjOZ>`_ from chapter 1 of "The AWK Programing Language" with datamash examples as well.
+A scan of the complete text of  `The AWK Programing Language <https://drive.google.com/open?id=1B9gz-XLbQBDkxIQdbJVCzWgy2H3UNlIP>`_, is also available - this is the authoritative resource for AWK, written by the original authors of the language.

 \